A Moment in Wales

 and things that I have seen,

-the most impressive to me by far is still the human heart.
+my favorite is still the human heart.